Written by, Dr Laura Jackson. Dr Laura Jackson completed the research while she was a Counselling Psychology trainee at Teesside University.

 The detailed findings allowed me to recommend a three-phase model of intervention for rehabilitation services.
 The first phase involves a group program whereby young offenders can learn practical skills such as CV writing and psychoeducation around emotions.
 The second phase involves family members and focusses on building positive attachments and strengthening family relationships.
 The final part of the model includes one-to-one psychological therapy.
 This would offer the opportunity to work through previous trauma, deal with difficult emotions, and begin to improve their outlook.

-Dr Laura Jackson completed the research while she was a Counselling Psychology trainee at Teesside University.
 The research was Dr Jackson’s doctoral project and was supervised by Dr Alex Kyriakopoulos, Senior Lecturer in Counselling Psychology at Teesside University, Centre for Applied Psychological Science, Health and Wellbeing theme and Dr Nikki Carthy, Senior Lecturer in Psychology at Teesside University, Centre for Applied Psychological Science, Vulnerable Victims and Offenders in the Criminal Justice system theme.